Commonwealth of Independent States: Moldova

 In December 2023, Moldova announced its intention to withdraw from the CIS entirely by the end of 2024.
 It was later stated that Moldova would pull out of everything except for economic, social protection, and healthcare agreements.

 A 22–27 May 2024 poll showed that 40.5% of Moldovans were in favour of leaving the CIS and 35.5% were against, with 41.9% in favour and 32% against in a 16–28 April 2025 poll.
+53.3% supported leaving the CIS and 32% opposed it in a 14–24 May 2026 poll.

+In 2025, Moldova stated that it would continue to participate in the CIS bodies related to economic, social protection, and healthcare agreements.

+On 11 March 2026, as part of the procedure for withdrawing from the organisation, the Government of Moldova approved the denunciation of the Agreement on the creation of the CIS, the Alma-Ata Protocol, and the CIS Charter.
+On 2 April 2026, the Parliament of Moldova voted in favour (60 out of 101 deputies) of a bill denouncing the three treaties in the final reading, having voted in favour of the bill in the first reading on 20 March with 59 votes.
+The laws were promugated by President Maia Sandu on 8 April, being published in the Official Gazette of Moldova.
+At the time, Moldova had denounced around 70 agreements with the CIS.
+To officially finalize its withdrawal, Moldova formally notified the CIS Executive Committee on 8 April of the country's decision to withdraw from the organization's founding treaties, after which Moldova will cease to be a CIS member following a period of 12 months, on 8 April 2027.

 Associate member

 A country can become an associate member under the CIS Charter (sec.
 2, art.
 8) if approved by the Council of Heads of States.
 Participation of associate members and of the observers in the work of the Commonwealth organs shall be governed by their rules of procedures.